-Inala, meaning ‘place of peace’, was initially established in 1958 by Dr Joachim Pohl (a medical practitioner and anthroposophist) and his wife Kyra Pohl (a Steiner –trained teacher of children with special needs).
-They were supported by a group of families who were seeking education and accommodation support for the development of their children with special needs.
-They set up a beautiful environment in an elegant old home in Cherrybrook with an educational and therapeutic program designed to help the individual child develop in mind, body and soul.
+The Pohls were supported by a group of families who were seeking education and accommodation support for their children with special needs.
+They set up a beautiful environment in an elegant old home in Cherrybrook with an educational and therapeutic program designed to help the children develop in mind, body and soul.

-As the children grew and became adults and demand for support services increased, new services and premises were progressively added.
-Since 2005, Inala’s expertise has focussed on supporting adults living with disabilities.
-In 2010 Inala amalgamated with Miroma, a smaller sister organisation based in Sydney’s eastern suburbs.
-Today, Inala supports more than 200 individuals living with disability and their families through a range of services across Sydney.
+As the children grew and became adults, and demand for support services increased, new services and premises were progressively added.
+Since 2005, Inala’s expertise has focused on supporting adults living with disabilities.
+In 2010 Inala amalgamated with Miroma, a smaller sister organisation based in Sydney’s Eastern Suburbs.
+Today Inala is a thriving community that supports over 200 adults living with disability and their families through a range of services across Sydney.

-Inala has a reputation for the excellence, warmth and individual care given to clients and their families.
-Great pride is taken in providing for each person’s all-round personal growth, skills development, self-esteem, independence and community involvement.
+With a reputation for excellence, and known for the warmth and individual care given to clients and their families, great pride is taken in providing for each person’s all-round personal growth, skills development, self-esteem, independence and community involvement.
 Each individual and their unique contribution is celebrated.
-As a result, we have developed a community of generosity that supports every individual to create, connect and grow.